CMSgov/beneficiary-fhir-data/dev/design-decisions-readme.md

 * In the dev, test, and production HealthAPT environments, our data pipeline application is spread across three separate EC2 instances: an ETL server, a FHIR app server, and a PostgreSQL database server.
 None of these are dedicated hosts; they're all sharing hardware with other AWS users and applications.
     * Dedicated hosts are cost-prohibitive.
 Ballpark, they start at $2/hour, rounded up to the nearest hour.
 * Google Sheets have a limit of 400K cells.
 With our 11 columns, and 30 executions/rows per test case, this would allow us to store over 1200 test case runs.

+## Linking Frontend Users to Backend Resources

+### Requirements and Goals

+There are several requirements to be met:

+1. Do not store any operational data in the backend that cannot be discarded.
+    * The disaster recovery plan of record for the backend database is to rebuild it from scratch.
+2. Ensure that the frontend has simple queries that can be run to retrieve the resources for a given beneficiary.

+In addition to those requirements, it would be nice to also achieve the following goals:

+* Stick with standard FHIR: avoid the use of custom operations or storage mechanisms in the backend FHIR system.
+* Ensure that the backend responses do not return any sensitive information, e.g. the beneficiary's HICN (or hashes of it, even).

+There are also these additional "nice to haves" that are known to be impossible due to requirement #1 (the backend DB can't be treated as if it were durable):

+* Avoid the need for the frontend to maintain any sort of crosswalk table to keep track of which backend `Patient` resource is associated with each frontend user account.
+* Be able to identify which backend resources are associated with active frontend user accounts.

+### Proposed Workflow

+The frontend users and backend records will be linked using each Medicare beneficiary's unique HICN.
+Both systems will create cryptographic hashes of the HICN using a mutually agreed-upon process and will store those hashes in their systems, associated with the records for the beneficiary.
+This will allow both systems to avoid storing the actual HICN (which is sensitive) while still using it to coordinate.

+When registering a new user, the frontend shall issue a "Search `Patient`" request (per below) to the backend to determine whether or not that user's records exist in the backend.
+Assuming that the request is successful (as defined below), the user's account will be activated and the registration process can complete normally.

+After registration, the backend will support queries like the following for that frontend user:

+* Request the user's `Patient` resource:

+    ```
+    $ curl --cert-type pem --cert /home/dummyuser/client-cert-stacked.pem --header "Content-Type: application/x-www-form-urlencoded" --data "identifier=http%3A%2F%2Fbluebutton.cms.hhs.gov%2Fidentifier%23hicnHash%7CA1234567890ABCDEF" --request POST https://backend.example.com:1234/baseDstu3/Patient/_search
+    ```

+    * Before being encoded, the `--data` parameter's value was: "`http://bluebutton.cms.hhs.gov/identifier#hicnHash|A1234567890ABCDEF`".
+        * This sample request assumes that the beneficiary's HICN hashed to a value of "`A1234567890ABCDEF`".
+    * The frontend shall verify that every response from the backend for such a query meets the following conditions:
+        * That the response uses an HTTP `200` code.
+        * That the response's body JSON/XML has a `total` field with a value of exactly `1`.
+            * A value of `0` indicates that no matching `Patient` resource was found for the specified frontend account.
+Could occur if:
+                * The user isn't actually a Medicare beneficiary.
+                * The user's data isn't yet in the CCW or the backend FHIR system for some reason.
+                * If an incorrect HICN hash was supplied for the beneficiary.
+            * A value greater than `1` indicates that multiple backend `Patient` records were found for the specified HICN hash.
+Congratulations -- we've had a hash collision!
+This should trigger an administrative alert to the developers/system operators.
+The user's account should be disabled.
+* Request the user's `Coverage` resources:

+    ```
+    $ curl --cert-type pem --cert /home/dummyuser/client-cert-stacked.pem --header "Content-Type: application/x-www-form-urlencoded" --data "beneficiary.identifier=http%3A%2F%2Fbluebutton.cms.hhs.gov%2Fidentifier%23hicnHash%7CA1234567890ABCDEF" --request POST https://backend.example.com:1234/baseDstu3/Coverage/_search
+    ```

+* Request the user's `ExplanationOfBenefit` resources:

+    ```
+    $ curl --cert-type pem --cert /home/dummyuser/client-cert-stacked.pem --header "Content-Type: application/x-www-form-urlencoded" --data "patient.identifier=http%3A%2F%2Fbluebutton.cms.hhs.gov%2Fidentifier%23hicnHash%7CA1234567890ABCDEF" --request POST https://backend.example.com:1234/baseDstu3/ExplanationOfBenefit/_search
+    ```

+Note that all of the above queries are standard FHIR searches, as specified in [FHIR Latest Release: Search](http://hl7.org/fhir/search.html).

+### Proposed Backend Design

+The above design can actually all be accomplished using only the standard FHIR mechanisms.
+The backend must simply ensure that each `Patient` resource includes a `http://bluebutton.cms.hhs.gov/identifier#hicnHash` identifier.